LiScI-Lab/SOM.jl/docs/src/tutorials/firstTutorial.md

 #### Supported topologies
 Default topology is a hexagonal grid with borders.
 By specifying `topol = :rectangular` a rectangular grid is uses instead.
-For both grids an edge-less toroidal topology can be used with `toroidal = true`.
+For both grids an edge-less toroidal topology can be defined with `toroidal = true`.
-In this case neurons on the edge of the SOM will neighbour the neurons on the opposite edge (simply spoken: the left edge is connected to the right edge and the top is connected with the bottom).
+In this case neurons on the edge of the SOM will neighbour the neurons on the opposite edge (simply spoken: the left is connected to the right and the top is connected with the bottom).

 In addition spherical SOMs are possible.